Home/Fish/Smoked Catfish Claw

 High in protein, smoked catfish claw supports muscle growth and repair, making it an excellent choice for athletes and active individuals.

-Rich in omega-3 fatty acids, it promotes heart health by reducing inflammation and lowering blood pressure.
+Rich in omega-3 fatty acids, it contributes to heart health by reducing inflammation and lowering blood pressure.

-Contains essential vitamins and minerals, including Vitamin B12 and phosphorus, which are crucial for energy metabolism and bone health.
+Contains essential vitamins and minerals, including B12 and selenium, which are crucial for energy metabolism and antioxidant defense.

 Low in carbohydrates, making it suitable for low-carb diets and those managing blood sugar levels.